xsdk-project/GettingStarted/index.rst

 * :ref:`externalpackages-label`
 * :ref:`ideaspackages-label`

-* To contribute to this guide see https://github.com/xsdk-project/GettingStarted/wiki
+* To contribute to this guide: see https://github.com/xsdk-project/GettingStarted/wiki

 Indices and tables
 ==================